 The result is a beautiful, uniform new lawn without roto-tilling.

 Use a hard-tine rake or if needed rent a dethatcher (power rake) to remove dead vegetation and to expose the soil.
 Remove excess.

 Rent a core-aerator to pull plugs from the soil.
 This is an important step because it enables soil enrichment.
 Rake off cores after aerating.

-*Pro Tip: Add lime at a rate of 50 pounds per 1000 square feet to achieve a pH of 6.5 to 7.0.
+*Pro Tip: Add lime at a rate of 50 lbs per 1000 sq ft to achieve a pH of 6.5 to 7.0.
 Most lawns benefit from an annual application of lime, available in our Portland store.

 Rake the area until smooth with a leaf rake.

 Seed and Fertilizer Application

 Spread the PT lawn seed you have selected for your site at the recommended rate with a broadcast spreader.
-Earthway ergonomic handheld spreaders are available in our shop and online.
+Earthway spreaders are available in our shop and online.